 If you’re a stranger to pandan, know that the leaves aren’t eaten.
 Instead, the flavor and aroma are extracted either by adding the leaves to food (to rice, especially) while it cooks, by cooking meat wrapped in pandan leaves or by making and extract and using the extract for cooking.

 You will need pandan extract to make these coconut pandan crepes.

 Traditionally, making pandan extract takes time and patience.
 The leaves are cut finely, placed in a mortar, a little water is added and the pestle is used to grind the leaves to extract the flavor, color and aroma.

 But it’s 2018.
 You can substitute a blender or food processor for the mortar and pestle.
-Just the dump the cut up pandan leaves into the blender or food processor, add water, process and strain.
+Just the dump the cut up pandan leaves into the blender or food processor, add hot water, steep until cool, process and strain.
 Remember that the less water you use, the more concentrated the flavor and aroma of the extract will be.
 For best results, press the leaves after straining to get every bit of pandan flavor and aroma.

 If you don’t have access to pandan leaves, pandan extract is available in the grocery.
 Just add a few drops to water and use.
 Know, however, that commercial pandan extract contains artificial food color.

 The other ingredient that makes coconut pandan crepes so unique is the palm sugar in the filling.
 Sugar cane may be the most well-known source of table sugar but sugar can be derived from other plants including palm.

 Palm sugar can be made from any variety of palm tree including coconut (coconut is a variety of palm but, in consumer terms, palm sugar and coconut sugar are not synonymous).
 Palm sugar is sold in cakes.
 Depending on the palm variety from which it was made, palm sugar cake may be beige, golden brown or dark brown.